 You may have seen lots in the news about shortages of energy and increases in gas and electricity prices.
 Here we explain what’s going on and what it means for you.

 What’s going on?

-Current global wholesale energy prices are putting pressure on the energy market.
+Wholesale energy prices have risen sharply over the past 6 months.
 Gas and electricity prices around the world have reached record levels.
-Some smaller suppliers have ceased trading, because they can’t afford to buy energy at the increased cost.
-This leaves them unable to fulfil their commitments to supply gas and electricity to their customers
+Some energy providers have ceased trading, because they can’t afford to buy energy to supply their customers at the increased cost.

 Here’s a quick digest of what you might have read in the news